BorisPerc/legacy-geoip-databases/README.md

 </IfModule>
  ```

-## Sample for SCADA protect login only from your countires you have home, ranch or weekend house:
+## Sample for SCADA protect login only from your countires you have home, business place, ranch or weekend house:
 ```bash
 Example access only from EU countries SCADA setup SQL Cybrotech industrial controllers:
 UPDATE `system_countries`